Status

 • validated Core after CoreCheck as the proof boundary

-What does not exist yet:
+What does not exist yet (planned, not shipped):

 • whole-compiler formal verification